How to add dependency to Helm Chart

 - Spring profile

-expects external database configuration with below environment variablesDB_HOST
+kymaexpects external database configuration with below environment variablesDB_HOST,DB_NAME,MASTER_PASSWORD,MASTER_USERNAME

 charts/myapp/template/deployment.yaml